Undergraduate Business Administration Courses

 This course has two goals.
 The first goal is to help you to master the tools to price and hedge and understand the risk exposures of any contingent claim on any underlying variable.
 The second goal in this course is to practice using these pricing and hedging tools in derivative structuring and sales.
 The focus here is on designing and pricing derivative securities to trade on specialized market views and to hedge customized risk exposures.
 The course also highlights practical issues about model calibration, model risk, and dynamic and static hedging.
 This course may use third-party course material that is not available for individual purchase from the publisher.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.

-This course provides students with hands-on experience in applying data mining tools to analyze business language, both text and numbers, used in formal documents written following specific accounting language rules.
-Accounting numbers: Accounting numbers obey a basic double-entry bookkeeping structure leading to a graph representation.
-One half of the course covers recent graph mining techniques to examine accounting data for solving problems such as pattern recognition and anomaly detection.
-Accounting texts: While texts in accounting documents are written in natural language they must obey regulatory disclosure requirements in both substance and form.
-The second half of the course shows students how Data in text form from accounting disclosures such as annual reports or earnings conference calls can be examined systematically using textual analysis techniques to gain further insight and knowledge about reporting firms and industries beyond those inferred from non-textual data.
-Examples include measures of readability to assess communication effectiveness, the analysis of tone as a measure of uncertainty or as a predictor of performance, and topic classification to quantify similarity or incremental information.
-This course may use third-party course material that is not available for individual purchase from the publisher.
+This course provides students with accounting concepts and tools to create structures in financial data and some hands-on experience in applying economic, statistical, and data- mining tools to analyze corporate business language, both text and numbers, used in formal documents written following specific accounting language rules.
+Accounting numbers: Accounting numbers such as those in published corporate financial statements obey a basic double-entry bookkeeping structure leading to a matrix or graph representation beyond the typical numerical data structure.
+After a basic introduction of using corporate financial data, much of the course covers the concepts and tools that process corporate accounting data using the graph representation.
+Accounting texts: While texts in accounting documents are written in natural language, they must obey regulatory disclosure requirements in both substance and form.
+The remaining part of the course shows students how data in text form from accounting disclosures such as annual reports can be examined systematically using textual analysis techniques to gain further insight and knowledge about firms and industries beyond those inferred from non-textual data.
+This course may use third-party copyright material.
 If so, the third-party course material will be secured and provided by the Tepper School to students enrolled in the course, and students enrolled in the course will be required to pay to the University the associated additional course materials fee for the third-party course material provided.
 The amount of the course materials fee is dependent on the University's cost of the particular materials provided, and typically ranges from $13 to $75.

 Prerequisite: 70-122